sukikrishna/powerOutages/README.md

   frameborder="0"
 ></iframe>

 Here we have the yearly trend of the proportion of power outages due to severe weather.
 It seems like it decreased over time.
-We will therefore also test an alternate hypothesis: The ratio of power outages due to severe weather from 2000-2008 is more than the overall ratio of power outages due to severe weather.
+We will therefore test an alternate hypothesis: The ratio of power outages due to severe weather from 2000-2008 is more than the overall ratio of power outages due to severe weather.

 <iframe
   src="assets/Spread_of_Power_Outages_due_to_Causes.html"